AaronTec/WeatherAppXamarin/README.md

 • Be well tested

-I decided that I wanted to add a couple of more feature that would make this App more useful.
+I decided that I wanted to add a couple of more features that would make this App more useful.

 • Display the forecast for the next week